 The Lyon College Concert Chorale is open to any interested student who passes a brief audition.
 The Choir performs a wide variety of literature, ranging from larger choral-orchestral works to folk songs and spirituals.
 The Choir presents several oncampus performances each year, including two large-scale concerts, and tours annually in the spring.
 Recent tour destinations include Atlanta, Chicago, Houston, New Orleans, San Francisco and the National Cathedral in Washington, D.C.

-Instrumental ensembles include the Lyon College Orchestra, the Lyon College Flute Choir and the Lyon College Band.
+Instrumental ensembles include the Lyon College Flute Choir, the Lyon College Symphonic Winds Concert Band, the Lyon College Jazz Band, and the Lyon College Marching Band.